This article was first published on September 26, 2022.

-Solriamfetol ( brand name Sunosi®) is a dopamine and norepinephrine reuptake inhibitor (DNRI) approved by the FDA in 2019 to improve wakefulness in adult patients with excessive daytime sleepiness associated with narcolepsy or obstructive sleep apnea (OSA).
+Solriamfetol ( brand name Sunosi®) is a dopamine and norepinephrine reuptake inhibitor (DNRI) approved by the FDA in 2019 for the treatment of excessive daytime sleepiness associated with narcolepsy or obstructive sleep apnea (OSA).

 On this page, we will provide basic information about this medication.
 Links to other articles on this website with more advanced information and tips related to this medication and related topics are provided below—under Related Pages below.